 Worldwide, more than a million people lose their lives to violence each year.
-More than half of these casualties are suicides and obviously not human rights violations.
-However, one-third are homicides and one-tenth are casualties of armed conflict (see also the World Report on Violence and Health, World Health Organization).
+Half of those are suicides, 1/3 are homicides and one-tenth are casualties of armed conflict (see also the World Report on Violence and Health, World Health Organization).
+Another tenth are unintentional homicides.
 Homicides and war are prima facie rights violations.
 (Statistics on armed conflict are here and not included in the data below.
-It’s perhaps surprising to note that 90% of violent deaths are outside of armed conflicts).
+It’s perhaps surprising to note that 90% of violent deaths occur outside of armed conflicts).

 Violence is among the leading causes of death for people aged 15–44 years worldwide, accounting for 14% of deaths among males and 7% of deaths among females.
 And lethal violence is only one of many types of violence.

 In the more detailed data below, you’ll see that levels of violence are decreasing as time goes by, at least for most types of violence.
 However, I have to stress the uncertainty in many of these numbers, especially the numbers about premodern times.
 If you see how difficult it is to establish more or less correct and uncontroversial data on rape or on the casualty rate in the Iraq war for instance, you can imagine the error margin for periods without crime reporting, surveys, Wikileaks, satellite images, peer review, official documents, the internet etc.

 Still, even if we assume a large margin of error, the trend is still downwards for many indicators of violence, and this is particularly the case for more recent periods for which the sources are presumably better.
 And yet, if we try to understand the causes of this downward trend, those may not be the ones we wish for.
 Instead of progress of humanity, modernity, democratic peace theory etc. one cause may be simply Mutually Assured Destruction.
 Hence, downturns may be temporary and can be suddenly reversed by other effects of the same causes (in this example, nuclear holocaust).